Moses-Otu/E.T.L-with-Power-Query/README.md

 *  PowerBI will load only the forst page from the web page so you will have iterate through the required pages to do,
   *  on the formular bar, create a variable *=(StartPage)=>*
   *  In the Query script replace the page number with *StartPage*
+*  Create a blank query and create a list from 1 to any number of page you want to scrape *{1-100}*
+  *  format as a table
+  *  add a modulo and set it's value to the number of rows per page of the web page. in my case it was 60.

+*  Select add new query and import your fx data field.
+*  Finally perform as many transformations as required before loading.
+If you are loading thousands of rows, properly transform(group) your data before load to increase speed during refresh.

+ DON'T FORGET TO CHECK OUT THE VIDEO: https://youtu.be/J3AYIkYg9Qs

+ HTML Script:

 ```  = (StartPage)=>
 let